 In daily life, nothing is really sure for the subject.
-Should i live here or there, should i forgive to someone, should i bet on this team or not, could my life be happier?
-Descartes puts the first knowledge, the one on everyone can build his own life.
+Even obvious thruths are doubful : should i live here or there, should i forgive to someone, should i bet everyday day or not, could my life be happier?
+During his entire life, Descartes was looking for the first knowledge, the one on everyone can build his own life.

 I think therefore I am: Descartes’s cogito